Yup, that’s right. I went there!

 I really think you just need to try these.
 If you aren’t a fan of packaged cookies either, than you can just skip the jojos.
 You can also double the cheesecake layer instead.

-Cookies & Cream Cheesecake Brownie Bars
+Cookies & Cream Cheesecake Brownie Bars (Vegan)

 Cookies and cream cheesecake isn't anything new, but made into these decadent bars it might just become your new favorite!